J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Discussion

-In the meanwhile, the bimodality in metallicity and ages (and occasionally in color) observed in this work for NGC\,1023 GC candidates suggest that the galaxy could have experienced at least two mechanisms or epochs of intense star formation, as previous works indicated.
 We note that there is evidence from kinematic studies (e.g. \citealt{romanowsky2012ongoing,villaume2019new}) and simulations (e.g. \citealt{muratov2010modeling,choksi2018formation}) about accretion events from dwarf galaxies and that the hierarchical assembly of GC systems is well accepted.
-In particular, the fact that we only find evidence of color bimodality is some cases is not surprising.
+In particular, the fact that we only find evidence of color bimodality in some cases is not surprising.
 GCs trace assembly histories of galaxies and galaxies likely undergo many minor and possibly major mergers throughout their life.
-There is no reason for assuming a priori only 2 populations that would come from 2 major star formation episodes that GCs are assumed to trace if not all the colors are bimodal.
-Moreover color-metallicity relations are highly non-linear \citep{yoon2006explaining,cantiello2007metallicity,fahrion2020fornax}.
-With these narrow band surveys we have an amazing opportunity to determine the color distributions in a variety of different colors and understanding what these color distributions really mean.
+In this case, the lack of strong evidence of color bimodality for some colors could be an indicator that more than two subpopulations exist, but we are not able to disentangle them. \cite{puzia2002extragalactic} and \cite{blom2012sluggs,blom2012wide}, for example, found three subpopulations of GCs in the galaxy NGC\,4365.